 On my particular tent the bottom part of the inner tent is from a closed material.
 This also helps with a good percentage of the draft.

-Sleeping in your underwear
+Sleeping in your comfortable clothing

 Your sleeping bag is the warmest piece of gear you have, when you layer and layer and layer up your creating a buffer zone.
 If this buffer zone can contain a lot of air then this can heat you right up.

 But when everything is packed together to tight it can actually sap all the heat away from you.
 When your almost nude and you have a decent sleeping bag there is a lot of room for air between you and the bag.
 This can take a little time to warm up but after that your nice and toasty.
+Supplement this with a loose fleece sweater and long underwear and you will be even more toasty.
+Sleeping almost naked is an option when its hot outside but the myth that sleeping naked in your sleeping bag keeps you warmer has been long since debunked.

 Look here for my AegisMax UL sleeping bag review!